stonemjs/docs/src/docs/essentials/configuration.md

 title: Environment Configuration
 ---

-In Stone.js, configuration is context-aware — and the best place to store contextual settings is outside your code.
+In Stone.js, configuration is context-aware, and the best place to store contextual settings is outside your code.
-While most logic-level configuration lives inside your application’s [**Blueprint**](../architecture/blueprint), this page focuses on **environment configuration**: the values that change between development, staging, and production — like API keys, ports, feature flags, and secrets.
+While most logic-level configuration lives inside your application’s [**Blueprint**](../architecture/blueprint), this page focuses on **environment configuration**: the values that change between development, staging, and production, like API keys, ports, feature flags, and secrets.
 Environment variables are the recommended way to supply those values.

 Stone.js embraces externalized configuration as a first-class concept in the Continuum Architecture.
-Configuration is not something you “import” — it’s something you **adapt** from your environment.
+Configuration is not something you “import”, it’s something you **adapt** from your environment.

 To help you do that, Stone.js provides: